-The process of calculating methane and nitrous oxide emissions produced by residential wood consumption in the TC took a very similar approach as calculating propane and fuel/furnace oil consumption.
+The process of calculating emissions produced by residential wood consumption in the MW took a similar approach as calculating propane and fuel/furnace oil consumption.
 To begin, it first had to be determined how many private dwellings occupied by usual residents consumed wood as a fuel source.
 Natural Resources Canada's Comprehensive Energy Use Database (n.d.) reported that in the baseline year, 2.3% of households in Ontario were using wood as a fuel source for heating.

-Returning back to the assumptions made for calculating propane and fuel/furnace oil consumption, where 100% of households in the TC are considered in the cumulative 7.9% of Ontario households using these fuel sources, it was assumed that the 2.3% of Ontario households using wood was a supplement to these 7.9% using oil and propane.
+Returning back to the assumptions made for calculating propane and fuel/furnace oil consumption, where 100% of households in the MW are considered in the cumulative 7.9% of Ontario households using these fuel sources, it was assumed that the 2.3% of Ontario households using wood was a supplement to these 7.9% using oil and propane.
 The rationale behind this assumption is based on Natural Resources Canada (2012) statement that "wood is often used for supplementary heating."
-This observation is consistent of energy consumption behaviour in the TC, as it is quite common for households in the TC to have a wood stove or fireplace in addition to their oil or propane tanks and furnaces.
-Using this assumption revealed that nearly 40%, or 190 households in the TC used wood as a fuel source.
+This observation is consistent of energy consumption behaviour in the MW, as it is quite common for households in the MW to have a wood stove or fireplace in addition to their oil or propane tanks and furnaces.

-The next step involved determining how much wood each of household consumed in the baseline year.
-Unfortunately, actual consumption data for each household was unavailable, so it was assumed that each household consumed the average amount of wood per household in Ontario, as determined by Natural Resources Canada in their 2011 Households and the Environment Survey (2013).
+Since actual consumption data for each household was unavailable for the baseline year, it was assumed that each household consumed the average amount of wood per household in Ontario, as determined by Natural Resources Canada in their 2011 Households and the Environment Survey (2013).
+Since the reporting year varies substantially from the baseline year, a wood consumption growth was developed and applied to the average number of wood cords consumed per household in the MW in 2011.
+This growth rate was developed using additional residential wood consumption data from the Government of Ontario.